bryanwills/awesomo/README.md

 If you're interested in Open Source and thinking about joining the community of developers, you might find a suitable project here.

+# In memory of

+Alexei Navalny and and to all other victims of repression.

 # Languages

  - [C](languages/C.md)